 Halloween is coming up!
 So everyone’s all about the spooky, and let’s get down to the crazy pranks and scary experiences.
 As some of you know, I am amazed at haunted, dangerous, and paranormal experience stuff; I did an article a while back (Spooky places you can visit!)

-So I thought id do something similar as that was a hoot!
-As well as Islands around the world that are dangerous.
-This time I thought id do something different, it that whole, do you or don’t you believe in ghosts?
+So I thought I’d do something similar, as that was a hoot! as well as islands around the world that are dangerous.
+This time I thought I’d do something different.
+It’s that whole, do you or don’t you believe in ghosts?
 Now I do… but I get that people don’t.
-So I thought id list the top 10 Scary movies BASED ON REAL LIFE experiences to watch this Halloween.
+So I thought I’d list the top 10 scary movies based on real-life experiences to watch this Halloween.